cx2369/csfuzz/README.md

 In run.md, we list parameters used by PUT during runtime.

-In TTR.md, we provide part of code for instrumentation and fuzzing run to obtain the  first time to reach info.
+In TTR.cc, we provide part of code for instrumentation and fuzzing run to obtain the  first time to reach info.

 In vul.md, we attached a list of bugs and CVEs CSFuzz found.